jdavis/jdavis.github.com/index.md

 layout: default
 title: Home
 description:
-    Writings by Josh Davis, a software engineer based out of Seattle, on software, science, and engineering.
+    Writings by Josh Davis, a software engineer based out of Seattle, on programming, science, and engineering.
 ---